 In 1992 the Olympic Games came to Barcelona.
 This presented a fantastic opportunity for the Port Ginesta history to be documented.
 The games led to an improvement of facilities within the marina.
 The A-Class Catamaran World Championships and many festivals went on in the port during that time and were a great success.

 Just as we all thought life was one long party the oil crisis came along.
 This plunged Spain into a deep recession, Port Ginesta only survived thanks to the careful management of resources.

 Happier times returned.
 The port underwent an extensive development to keep in step with modern marinas that we now take for granted.
 A further 404 marina berths were created on the west side of the port.
 The naval architect Norman Cinnamond designed what has now become the jewel in the crown of Port Ginesta.
 This design remembered the natural surrounding of Garraf National Park.
 In June 2006 the extension to the marina was opened and was hailed an immediate success.

 After the improvement works carried out in Port Ginesta to the yacht paint booth, the marina decided to celebrate Port Ginesta history by publishing this old photo of Fjord III German Frers designed 14.8 meter-long sloop built-in 1947 to participate in a regatta between Buenos Aires and Rio de Janeiro.
 She achieved a decisive victory in that race.

 Restoration works of her undertaken in Port Ginesta were completed in 2017.
-This photo was taken in 1952 where Fjord III is being maneuvered before boarding a freighter to New York, in order to participate in Bermuda to Newport race.
+This photo was taken in 1952.
+Where Fjord III is being manoeuvred before boarding a freighter to New York.
+In order to participate in Bermuda to Newport race.
 This is where after victory she became one of the most appreciated and celebrated jewels in the recreational Yachting associated crown.
 The Fjord story continues today.

 Improvements to Port Ginesta